On This Page:

 - Real: The numerical total calculated by the category.

 Under Parent category, Moodle reports the name of the parent category and the aggregation method it is set to use.
-If the parent category is set to Custom weights or Natural, you can assign a weight the grade for this category will have inside the parent category.
+If the parent category is set to Custom weights or Natural, you can assign a weight that the grade item will have inside the parent category.

 - If the parent category is set to use Custom weights, in the Weight entry box, enter a value for the weight this category will have inside the parent category.
 (Within all of the subcategories of the parent category, the weight values do not need to add up to 100.)

-- If the parent category is set to use Natural aggregation, by default, category weight is automatically calculated.
+- If the parent category is set to use Natural aggregation, category weight is automatically calculated by default.
 To enter a custom weight for this category, check the Weight adjusted checkbox, then enter a custom value.
 All other weights will adjust in response to the amount you set here.

 Note: You may find it more intuitive to set category weights on the Gradebook setup page where you can view and edit weights for all the items in your gradebook.